pointfreeco/swift-case-paths/README.md

   * [**Parsing**](https://github.com/pointfreeco/swift-parsing) uses case paths to turn unstructured data into enums and back again.

+Do you have a project that uses case paths that you'd like to share?
+Please [open a PR](https://github.com/pointfreeco/swift-case-paths/edit/main/README.md) with a link to it!

 ## Community

 If you want to discuss this library or have a question about how to use it to solve